projectcapsule/capsule/docs/operator/use-cases/taint-namespaces.md

 # Taint namespaces
-With Capsule, Bill can _"taint"_ the namespaces created by Alice with an additional labels and/or annotations.
+With Capsule, Bill can _"taint"_ the namespaces created by Alice with additional labels and/or annotations.
 There is no specific semantic assigned to these labels and annotations: they just will be assigned to the namespaces in the tenant as they are created by Alice.
 This can help the cluster admin to implement specific use cases.
-As for example, it can be used to implement backup as a service for namespaces in the tenant.
+As it can be used to implement backup as a service for namespaces in the tenant.

 Bill assigns additional labels and annotations to all namespaces created in the `oil` tenant: